yyoossk/homebrew_launcher/README.md

 #### Building the Homebrew Launcher

 To build the main application devkitPPC is required as well as some additionally libraries.
 If not yet done export the path of devkitPPC and devkitPro to the evironment variables DEVKITPRO and DEVKITPPC.
-Additionally you will need to include the [libogc](https://github.com/dimok789/homebrew_launcher/releases/download/v1.0/libogc.7z) and [portlibs](https://github.com/dimok789/homebrew_launcher/releases/download/v1.0/portlibs.7z) packages in your devkitPro path.
+Additionally you will need to include the [portlibs](https://github.com/dimok789/homebrew_launcher/releases/download/v1.3/portlibs.zip) packages in your devkitPro path.

 All remaining is to enter the main application path and enter "make".
 You should get a homebrew_launcher.elf and a homebrew__launcher_dbg.elf in the main path.